pedropreciado/GemnoteProductAPI/README.md

 ## Setup

-Clone this repo locally and change your directory to the projects root directory.
+Clone this repo locally and `cd` to the projects root directory.

 On the command line: